-The Goode-Pasfield Center for Learning & Teaching coordinates a retention program, RC Success, as an intervention for students (primarily freshman and some sophomores) on academic warning.
-The program pairs participants with individual academic coaches and requires regular attendance at a monitored study hall.
-Students are also required to participate in study skills workshops.
+The Goode-Pasfield Center for Learning & Teaching coordinates a retention program, RC Success, as an intervention for students (primarily freshmen and some sophomores) who have been placed on academic warning.
+The program pairs participants with individual academic coaches and includes regular attendance at a monitored study hall.
+Students also participate in valuable study skills workshops.